Heroes Project 2019: Jerry Edel

 “Do not take your health for granted.
 Get checked regularly, talk to your doctors openly and do what is best for you,” advises Jerry.
 “Men are not as open as women when talking about personal things.
 They want to know, but it’s hard to start the conversation.
 I find it really rewarding when I get the chance to talk to my friends about it as I know I am helping them.”

-William’s story made possible by a grant from Advanced Urology
+Jerry’s story made possible by Advanced Urology

 Thank you for helping us to share Jerry’s inspirational story.